-TY OF LIFE Introduction 5 1 The knee and arthritis Discover how your knee works and how arthritis may affect you 6 2 Getting ready for your operation Things to do to prepare for your operation 8 3 Total knee replacement Learn about an artificial knee and how it may benefit you 10 4 GMK Sphere: stability for life Discover why the GMK Sphere total knee replacement is different 12 5 While you are in the hospital Your stay in hospital until you are discharged 14 6 Taking care of your new kneeenjoy your new knee!
-16 This brochure has been produced to help you feel safe and confident abou This brochure has been produced to help you feel safe and confident about your operation.
-Included within are questions you may have regarding the surgery and post-operative recovery.
+TY OF LIFE Introduction 5 1 The knee and the arthritis Discover how your knee works and how arthritis may affect you 6 2 Getting ready for your operation Things to do to prepare for your operation 8 3 Total knee replacement Learn about an artificial knee and how it may benefit you 10 4 GMK Sphere: stability for life Discover why GMK Sphere total knee replacement is different 12 5 While you are in the hospital Your stay in hospital until you are discharged 14 6 Taking care of your new kneeenjoy your new knee!
+16 This brochure has been produced to help you feel safe and confident about your operation.
+Questions you may have regarding the surgery and post-operative recovery, are addressed.